PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 10:19:53
+Last updated: 2024-04-05 10:21:00
-Random Quote: Ted: "Barney, I don't know if the oven is deep enough.
-Plus, it's a display made of cardboard."Barney: "Huh.
-I should probably disconnect the gas." - Barney Stinson
+Random Quote: It's just, I know I can be a jerk like him sometimes, and I do not want to be like him.
+Ever. - Max Mayfield